percona/k8spsmdb-docs/docs/replication.md

     If you want to enable multi-cluster services in a new cluster, we recommended deploying the cluster first with `multiCluster.enabled` set to `false` and enable it after replset is initialized.
+Having MCS enabled from the start is prone to errors on replset initialization.

 The initial ServiceExport creation and sync with the clusters of the fleet takes approximately five minutes.
 You can check the list of services for export and